By Justin Duncan, NCAT Agriculture Specialist

 Walnut leaf extract, principally Juglone, was found to reduce leaf miner damage to less than 3% but requires weekly application to maintain efficacy.
 In one study, researchers produced a tincture by extracting the phytochemicals from powdered leaves with ethyl alcohol.
 They used 50 g of material and 250 ml of pure ethanol in a Soxhlet apparatus (Rizvi et al., 2015).
 This can be done at home with 50% or higher clear alcohol such as vodka.
 Fill a quart-sized mason jar with dried walnut or black walnut leaves, cover with alcohol, and let sit for eight weeks.
 After this time, the liquid should be poured through cheesecloth into a dark-colored, glass storage container.
 The leaves also should be squeezed through cheesecloth into the container.
 This extract should be mixed with water in a spray bottle and applied weekly to discourage leaf miners from depositing eggs on plants.
 As with all botanicals, strength of the solution will depend on many factors so when testing a newly made product start off with a weaker solution, less than 5%, and work incrementally up until the desired results are achieved without causing harm to the treated plant.
 This will be relative and very case specific due to potency at an individual plant level.
 This is due to differences in soil, nutrition status of the plant, the weather and UV intensity.
 Phytotoxity usually appears in the form of curling leaves, drying leaves, or dead leaf edges.
 This process will also work with almond leaves.

-For additional information please see the ATTRA Ecological Pest Management Database and the ATTRA Publication: Companion Plants and Botanical Pesticides.
+For additional information please see ATTRA's Ecological Pest Management Database and the ATTRA Publication: Companion Plants and Botanical Pesticides.

 Control of conifer defoliators with neem-based system bioinsecticides using a novel injection device.